MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/client-protection-end-user-recovery.md

 ms.custom:
 ---

-# Client protection End user Recovery (EUR) doesn’t work
+# Client protection End User Recovery (EUR) doesn’t work

 DPM offers client desktop protection to backup designated folders and files.
 One of the benefits of Client protection is that Administrators and client machine end users can recover their own data from the DPM server without asking the DPM Administrator to restore the files from the backup server.